infolexa/bolt/README.md

 The format for App routes is like this:

 	//This first route is generally recommended to avoid conflicts with other routes.
 Your app is namespaced under an alias.
-Aliases for apps can be changed by the admin using the backend control panel(For, it's managed through a config file).
+	//Aliases for apps can be changed by the admin using the backend control panel(For, it's managed through a config file).

 	Route::set('app/appname', '<alias>(/<controller>(/<action>(/<id>)))', array('alias' => Apps::aliasof('appname'), 'controller' => 'controller1|controller2'))
 		->defaults(array(